adrianruhe/Deforestation-in-South-America/README.md

 # GIS WS2324 Project

-Analysis of trends of deforestation in the South American rainforest visualizing raster data from globalforestwatch in a web application.
+Analyzing deforestation trends in the South American rainforest by visualizing raster data from Global Forest Watch in a web application